GSA/digitalgov.gov/content/news/2024/07/2024-07-02-case-study-increasing-access-to-required-bankruptcy-meetings.md

 source_url: https://www.justice.gov/atj/access-doj/case-studies/increasing-access-required-bankruptcy-meetings
 source: doj
 date: 2024-06-06
-title: Case study Increasing access to required bankruptcy meetings
+title: "Case study: Increasing access to required bankruptcy meetings"
-deck: The U.S. Trustee Program (USTP) within the U.S. Department of Justice (DOJ) is responsible for overseeing the administration of bankruptcy cases and private trustees.
-Their mission is to promote the integrity and efficiency of the bankruptcy system for the benefit of all stakeholders–debtors, creditors, and the public.
-Learn about the USTP’s recent efforts and plans for increasing public access to Section 341 bankruptcy meetings, or initial “meetings of creditors”.
-These efforts include shifting to a virtual meeting structure, developing mock meeting videos, and revising guidance documents.
+deck: "The Department of Justice's U.S. Trustee Program (USTP) oversees the administration of bankruptcy cases and private trustees.
+During the COVID-19 pandemic, virtual Section 341 bankruptcy meetings lead to more participation from both consumers and creditors, minimized delays, and saved time and money for all.
+Learn about USTP’s human-centered design process for a pilot program in three states to increase public access to these virtual meetings."
-summary: The U.S. Trustee Program (USTP) within the U.S. Department of Justice (DOJ) is responsible for overseeing the administration of bankruptcy cases and private trustees.
-Their mission is to promote the integrity and efficiency of the bankruptcy system for the benefit of all stakeholders–debtors, creditors, and the public.
-Learn about the USTP’s recent efforts and plans for increasing public access to Section 341 bankruptcy meetings, or initial “meetings of creditors”.
-These efforts include shifting to a virtual meeting structure, developing mock meeting videos, and revising guidance documents.
+summary: "The Department of Justice's U.S. Trustee Program (USTP) oversees the administration of bankruptcy cases and private trustees.
+During the COVID-19 pandemic, virtual Section 341 bankruptcy meetings lead to more participation from both consumers and creditors, minimized delays, and saved time and money for all.
+Learn about USTP’s human-centered design process for a pilot program in three states to increase public access to these virtual meetings."

 # See all topics at https://digital.gov/topics
 topics:
   - accessibility